 Membership

-The Human Resources and Remuneration Committee shall be appointed by the Board and shall consist of at least two members of the Board (who are independent non-executive directors), and the CEO.
+The Human Resources and Remuneration Committee shall be appointed by the Board and shall consist of at least three members of the Board (who are independent non-executive directors), and the CEO.
+The Manager Human Resources will be co-opted to the Committee.

 The Chairperson of the Human Resources and Remuneration Committee shall be appointed by the Board and must be a non-executive member of the Board.
+In the absence of the Chairperson and/or appointed Deputy, the remaining members present shall elect one of them themselves as chairperson of the meeting.
+The Chairperson of the Board shall not be the chairperson of the Committee.

 The quorum of the Human Resources and Remuneration Committee shall be two members.
 Individuals in attendance at Human Resources and Remuneration Committee meetings by invitation may participate in discussions but do not form part of the quorum for the Human Resources and Remuneration Committee meetings.